 While Black-Scholes provides theoretical intuition, its assumptions (e.g., continuous trading, 60

-log-normal returns, efficient markets) do not hold for cryptographic systems.
-Hence, we 61
+log-normal returns, efficient and liquid public markets) do not hold for cryptographic systems.
+In addition, the Black-Scholes model tends to over-value the options associated with the underlying being far out-of-the-money.
+This works for financial trading because Black-Sholes is the de-facto standard, and because everyone uses the same model, everyone’s valuation results are in line with one another.

+Hence, for the purpose of evaluating technologies as real-options we 61

 adopt a discrete binomial model for practical evaluation.
 62